 The SB is proud to work together with the MT and to be involved in accomplishing impactful goals.
 Through our collaboration, we strive to shape a leadership approach centered on trust and transparency, ensuring that the organization is on the right path to achieving its mission.
 Our appreciation goes out to the advisors, companies, and individuals who generously support The Ocean Cleanup with their pro-bono or discounted services.
 In particular, we want to thank Maersk for all the support provided over the past few years.
 A further special thank you goes to the organization's volunteers, employees, management, funders, partners, and supporters for their unwavering commitment and valuable contributions to ridding the ocean of plastic pollution.

 The Supervisory Board:

 Bert Bruggeman Jaska de Bakker Erik Oostwegel Chris van der Vorm Feike Sijbesma (Senior Advisor to the SB and MT)

-System 03 Retention Zone, filled with plastic and ready to be pulled on deck
+Retention Zone, and ready to be